r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/contentunderstanding/apply-a-sensitivity-label-to-a-model.md

 ## Add a sensitivity label to a form processing model

 > [!Important]
-> For sensitivity labels to be available to apply to your form processing model, they need to be [created and published in the Microsoft 365 Compliance Center](../business-premium/m365bp-set-up-compliance.md).
+> For sensitivity labels to be available to apply to your form processing model, they need to be [created and published in the Microsoft Purview compliance portal](../admin/security-and-compliance/set-up-compliance.md).

 You can either apply a sensitivity label to a form processing model when you are creating a model, or apply it to an existing model.